 When it comes to hashtags, Emma likes to look up ones relating to the posts and then choose them based on the number of shares it has.
 Something she has learned was to stay away from hashtags that have a ton of shares as posts with common hashtags can get lost in the sea of social media.
 Rule of thumb is to add at least 10 hashtags to each post.

 For Emma, being organized is a MUST and planning ahead is a huge part of that.
 This gives time for changes to be made and content to get approved before it needs to be scheduled.
 One of her favorite tools is Onlypult!

 How to manage your social media content strategy

-As you can see, there’s a wack of different ways you can approach creating content for your feeds.
+As you can see, there’s a bunch of different ways you can approach creating content for your feeds.
 The theme from our team is that organization and putting in the pre-work is key to success.
 All of our social media managers take the time to think of content calendars, organize ideas, content, hashtags, and plan accordingly before they go onto the various social media platforms to post the content.